Join Mariann Siegert for an in-depth discussion in this video Reverse chronological, part of Creating an Effective Resume (2011).

-When you use a chronological resume format, your professional work experience is highlighted and described in detail.
-It may lead with either your education or your work history, depending on several factors.
+When you use a chronological resume format, your professional work experience is highlighted and described in detail and may lead with either your education or your work history, depending on several factors.
 One such factor would be if the position requires an MBA, you may not want to bury such qualifications at the end of your resume, and you might put it first.
-The rule of thumb is to place the most pertinent information in the top one third of your resume.
-So, who should use this format?
-The chronological format is recommended for conservative types of career, such as legal, accounting, and banking.
+The rule of thumb is to place the most pertinent information in the top one-third of your resume.
+So who should use this format?
+The Chronological format is recommended for conservative types of careers such as legal, accounting, and banking.

 It's appropriate to either lead with your education or your work experience, depending on which is more important to the position you are seeking.
-Remember, it's all about you.
+But remember, it's all about you.